bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

   }
 }
 ```
-As you can see, using break with a label lets us
+As you can see, using break with a label lets us exit out

 ### So, who handles what?